pcchouCR97/Understanding-Cryptography/docs/Quantum_Algorithm_101/Quantum_logic_gates.md

 $$

 ## T gates
+T gate is also called as a $\pi/8$ gate.
 T gate is given by:

 $$
 T =